tpkn/animate-embed-images/README.md

 Helpful stuff when you need to get single html without external files.
-Maybe some day Adobe Animate will add this feature.
+Maybe some day Adobe will add this feature.

 ![preview](https://raw.githubusercontent.com/tpkn/animate-embed-images/master/preview.png)